 You might wind up having an infestation of dozens or more aphids.
 This leads to excessive feeding that will significantly damage the lettuce.

 When too many aphids bother the lettuce plants, it’s going to stunt the growth of the lettuce.
-There are even situations where aphids will infect vegetables with viruses.
+There are even situations where they’ll infect vegetables with viruses.

-Large aphid infestations are very bad, but even just a few aphids will be problematic.
-You want to do your best to prevent aphids from bothering your lettuce in the first place.
+Large aphid infestations are very bad, but even just a few will be problematic.
+You want to do your best to prevent them from bothering your lettuce in the first place.

 Aphid prevention is actually fairly straightforward.
-If you take action to keep aphids at bay ahead of time, then you’re going to be so much better off.
+If you take action to keep them at bay ahead of time, you’re going to be so much better off.

 One thing that you can do is destroy crop residues after harvesting.
 This ensures that there won’t be any residual plant debris that will appeal to aphids.

 It’s also going to be imperative to weed your garden area regularly.
-Having too many weeds will help to attract aphids to the area.
+Having too many weeds will help to attract them to the area.

 Aphids will also infest weeds, and this could lead them to your lettuce.
 Do your best to keep your garden as tidy as you can to prevent these pests from popping up.